influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/aggregates/tripleexponentialderivative.md

 ```

 Triple exponential derivative, commonly referred to as “TRIX,” is a momentum indicator and oscillator.
-A triple exponential derivative is a triple exponential moving average of the log of data input over the period of time.
+A triple exponential derivative uses the natural logarithm (log) of input data to
+calculate a triple exponential moving average over the period of time.
-It prevents cycles shorter than the defined period from being considered by the indicator.
+The calculation prevents cycles shorter than the defined period from being considered by the indicator.
-With `tripleExponentialDerivative()`, the period of time is determined by the time `n` points span.
+`tripleExponentialDerivative()` uses the time between `n` points to define the period.

 Triple exponential derivative oscillates around a zero line.
-When used as a momentum **oscillator**, a positive value indicates an overbought market
+A positive momentum **oscillator** value indicates an overbought market;
-and a negative value indicates an oversold market.
+a negative value indicates an oversold market.
-When used as a momentum **indicator**, a positive value suggests momentum is
+A positive momentum **indicator** value indicates increasing momentum;
-increasing and a negative value suggests momentum is decreasing.
+a negative value indicates decreasing momentum.

 ##### Triple exponential moving average rules
 - A triple exponential derivative is defined as: